 To assess the role that chance may have played in the results of fair tests, researchers use ‘tests of statistical significance’.
-When statisticians and others refer to ‘significant differences’ between treatments, they are usually referring to statistical significance.
+When statisticians and others refer to ‘significant differences’ between treatments, they are usually referring to statistical significance, and not necessarily to an ‘important difference’.
 Statistically significant differences between treatments are not necessarily of any practical importance.
-But tests of statistical significance are important nevertheless because they help us to avoid mistaken conclusions that real differences in treatments exist when they don’t – sometimes referred to as Type I errors.
+But tests of statistical significance are still important because they help us to avoid mistaken conclusions that real differences in treatments exist when they don’t – sometimes referred to as Type I errors.
 It is also important to take account of a sufficiently large number of outcomes of treatment to avoid a far more common danger – concluding that there are no differences between treatments when in fact there are.
 These mistakes are sometimes referred to as Type II errors.

 One approach that reduces the likelihood that we will be misled by chance effects involves estimating a range of treatment differences within which the real differences are likely to lie (Gavarret 1840; Huth 2006).
 These range estimates are known as confidence intervals.
 Repeating a treatment comparison is likely to yield varying estimates of the differential effects of treatments on outcomes, particularly if the estimates are based on small numbers of outcomes.
 Confidence intervals take account of this variation, and so they are more informative than mere tests of statistical significance, and thus more helpful in reducing the likelihood that we will be misled by the play of chance.

-Statistical tests and confidence intervals – whether for analysis of individual studies, or in meta-analysis of a number of separate but similar studies – help us to take account of the play of chance and avoid concluding that treatment effects and differences exist when they don’t, and don’t exist when they do.
+Statistical tests and confidence intervals – whether for analysis of individual studies, or in meta-analysis of several separate but similar studies – help us to take account of the play of chance and avoid concluding that treatment effects and differences exist when they don’t, and don’t exist when they do.